temporalio/documentation/blog/2022-07-15-typescript-1.0.0.md

 ## The future

 Now that the SDK is stable, we will invest in even safer APIs to help steer users in the right direction by avoiding common anti-patterns.
 We'll build high-level abstractions that make writing Workflows with long histories easier.
 And we will invest in developer tools that make the local development experience better, like IDE plugins.

 There are many more general Temporal features planned this year, including:

 - Synchronous Updates (like a Signal, but can return a value)
 - Better versioning
-- More languages (currently in alpha/pre-alpha):
+- More languages:
   - [Python](https://github.com/temporalio/sdk-python)
   - [.NET](https://github.com/temporalio/sdk-dotnet)
   - [Rust](https://github.com/temporalio/sdk-core)